-Your saw is equipped with a trigger switch (A) to turn the saw on and off.
+Your saw is equipped with a trigger switch (A) to turn the saw on and off, and to control the speed.

-- 1. To start the saw, squeeze the trigger switch. - 2.
-To stop the saw, release the trigger switch and allow it to return to the "OFF" position.
+- a.
+To start the saw, depress the lock-off button (S) and then squeeze the trigger switch. - b.
+To stop the saw, release the trigger switch and allow it to return to the "OFF" position. - c.
+To vary the speed, simply increase or decrease the pressure on the trigger switch.
+The more tightly the trigger switch is squeezed, the higher the speed.